• contact Send Message

 > Mechanical abilities a big plus

-UNDESIREABLE in a mate
+MOST UNDESIREABLE in a candidate as mate:

 > Heavy drinker/drug addiction/cigarettes